dcminter/hntags.com/README.md

 HN Firebase API, but not so good in that the list of "real" top stories is likely to be very different by the time I'm ready to render the output.
 This doesn't seem a big deal for something that's essentially a toy.

-On one occasion I saw the model get "stuck" for 20 minutes or so.
-I should set up some logic to just give up after some reasonable timeout on any individual story so that I don't blow my time budget before the next run starts (I plan to run it hourly).
+~~On one occasion I saw the model get "stuck" for 20 minutes or so.
+I should set up some logic to just give up after some reasonable timeout on any individual story so that I don't blow my time budget before the next run starts (I plan to run it hourly).~~ I set a timeout of 120 seconds on the classification; anything longer than that will be treated as no categories.

 I don't have any logic in place to check for obnoxiously large top level comments - I should probably discard any comment over a maximum length.
 That might be the cause of the "stuck" modelling actually.